Revealed: The image that's sparked domestic violence allegations against Ben Stokes

 This is the controversial image of Ben Stokes allegedly choking his wife that has sparked claims of domestic violence against the Kiwi-born England cricketer.

-The photo shows Stokes with his hand around Clare's face last Wednesday at the Roundhouse in Camden, where the allrounder had just won the Players' Player of the Year award.
+The photo shows Stokes with his hand around Clare Stokes' face last Wednesday at the Roundhouse in Camden, where the all-rounder had just won the Players' Player of the Year award.

-The image shows Stokes' left hand grasped around Clare's neck with his fingers over her jaw and cheek.
+The image shows Stokes' left hand grasped around his wife's neck with his fingers over her jaw and cheek.

 She is seen attempting to pull away from Stokes' hand, while her right hand is clenched around his left wrist.